-Bolivia: Arrest order for former interim president, others
+Bolivia’s ex-interim leader says authorities seek her arrest

 The interim authorities themselves tried to prosecute Morales and key members of his government, accusing them of rigging an election and of illegally suppressing dissent.

-But Morales’ party won election again under his chosen successor, Luis Arce, and the former leader has returned home..
+But Morales’ party won election again under his chosen successor, Luis Arce, and the former leader has returned home.

-The decision to arrest former Gen. William Kaliman and ex-police chief Ivan Calderón was denounced by the independent Permanent Assembly of Human Rights of Bolivia, a group that originally emerged to confront military dictatorships in the 1970s and 1980s.
+The decision to arrest former Gen. William Kaliman and ex-police chief Yuri Calderón was denounced by the independent Permanent Assembly of Human Rights of Bolivia, a group that originally emerged to confront military dictatorships in the 1970s and 1980s.

 Both allies and foes of Morales allege they were victim of deadly persecution either before or after his ouster.

-Kaliman and Calderón had said that only Morales resignation could pacify the polarized nation.
+Kaliman and Calderón had said that only Morales’ resignation could pacify the polarized nation.
 Kaliman, who had been appointed by Morales, was replaced shortly after the leftist departed.

 Also under investigation is Luis Fernando Camacho, governor-elect of Santa Cruz province, who was a key backer of the effort to remove Morales.
-Neither he nor Áñez yet face arrest warrants.
 Official efforts to question Camacho on Thursday were suspended when a massive array of his followers appeared at the courthouse.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.